hackbinghamton/JuliaLanguage/README.md

 ## Prerequisites

 For this workshop, you will need to have a basic understanding of programming in general.
-Since this is a new language, you don't need to have a prerequisite in any specific language, but the content assumes you are not new to programming in general.
+Since this is a new language, you don't need to have knowledge of any specific language, but the content assumes you are not new to programming in general.
 A little bit of knowledge about compilers and general behind-the-scenes stuff about how programming languages work is helpful but not necessary to understand most of the content.

 Today's workshop covers: